Skip to content

 Let's have a look at a CloudTrail event showing an IAM role being created by what seems to be a Spacelift run:

-01DSJ63P40BAZY4VW8BXXG7M4K is indeed a run ID we can then trace back even further.
+01DSJ63P40BAZY4VW8BXXG7M4K is a run ID we can then trace back even further.

-Indeed, the AWS Terraform provider allows you to assume an IAM role during setup, effectively doing the same thing over again.
+The AWS Terraform provider allows you to assume an IAM role during setup, effectively doing the same thing over again.
 This approach is especially useful if you want to control resources in multiple AWS accounts from a single Spacelift stack.
-This is totally fine - in IAM, roles can assume other roles, though what you need to do on your end is set up the trust relationship between the role you have Spacelift assume and the role for each provider instance to assume.
-But let's face it - at this level of sophistication, you sure know what you're doing.
+This is totally fine; in IAM, roles can assume other roles, though you need to set up the trust relationship between the role you have Spacelift assume and the role for each provider instance to assume.

-One bit you might not want to miss though, is the guaranteed ability to map the change to a particular run or task that we described in the previous section.
-One way of fixing that would be to use the TF_VAR_spacelift_run_id computed environment variable available to each Spacelift workflow.
-Conveniently, it's already a Terraform variable, so a setup like this should do the trick:
+One thing you want to watch is the guaranteed ability to map the change to a particular run or task that we described in the previous section.
+One way of fixing this would be to use the TF_VAR_spacelift_run_id computed environment variable available to each Spacelift workflow.
+It's already a Terraform variable, so you can set it up like this:

 1